mobsuccess-devops/actions-js-build/README.md

 ### Inputs

 * `wdPath` - **Optional**.
 To specify a directory other than the repository root where NPM's Package.json and either gulpfile.js or Gruntfile.js may be found.
+* `batchMaxFiles` - **Optional**.
+If you have too many files to update and you exceed the maximum GitHub pack size, set this argument to commit your files in batches.